peterantypas/maiana/README.md

 So don't try anything fishy, because I *will* find out and then ... well, let's just say you'll be buying me another boat and I have a particular one in mind ;)

 If you're a tinkerer and want to further this design while adhering to the GPL, more power to you!
 Build it, sell it, give it away, do whatever you want to get it out there.
 You cannot, however, use the MAIANA&trade; name in a forked design, as it will be trademarked.
+Just call it something else.

 ### Concluding thoughts